 - Add the flour, baking powder, salt and nutmeg to a large bowl and mix with a wire whisk just to combine.

-- Beating on low speed, add the dry ingredients, alternating with the liquid, in 4 additions, beginning and ending with the flour.
-Beat on low to medium speed, just long enough to incorporate each new addition.
+- Beating on low speed, add the flour mixture, alternating with the buttermilk, in 3 additions, beginning and ending with the flour: ⅓ of the flour, ½ of the buttermilk, ⅓ of the flour, ½ of the buttermilk, ⅓ of the flour.
+With each addition, beat on low speed, just long enough to incorporate.
 Scrape down the sides of the bowl as necessary.

 - With a rubber spatula, gently fold the beaten egg whites into the batter just until distributed.
 You should still see some streaks of egg white throughout the batter.
 Do not over mix.

 - Divide the batter evenly between the prepared pans.
 If baking 3 layers: bake for 40-50 min.
 If baking four layers, bake for 30-35 minutes.
 If baking cupcakes, bake for 20-28 minutes.

 - When done, the cakes will be golden brown and pulling away from the sides of the pan.
 To check for doneness, stick a toothpick into the center of one of the layers.
 Remove the toothpick and look for signs of raw batter.
 If only cake crumbs stick to the toothpick, the cake is done.
 You can also scoop a tiny amount of cake from the center of one of the layers to check for doneness.
 (You’ll be covering the cake with frosting anyway.)

 - Let the cakes cool on wire racks for 5 minutes in the pan, then gently turn them out of the pans onto the wire racks to cool completely.
 If you don’t plan on frosting the layers immediately, wrap each tightly with plastic wrap.

 The layers can be stored at room temperature for 1 day, or frozen for up to 2 months.